arunayyarsamy/gas_tracker_farcaster/README.md

-# This is an Warpcast fram for Gas Tracker of Eth Mainnet and base
+# This is an Warpcast frame for Gas Tracker of Eth Mainnet and base